 With all these different names, where did pasta originally come from?
 How did we get the pasta that we so love today?
-Below Flavours have written a brief history of pasta for you to know where the beloved pasta is from:

-Before this it is believed that the Ancient Romans and Greeks ate pasta called ‘lagana’, which is a version slightly similar to our pasta called Lasagne.
-Lending to this theory, during this time a tale arose in Greek Mythology that the god Vulcan pushed dough between a machine to get thin edible threads.
+When pasta was first introduced to Sicily, we always wonder whether the Arabs knew what a pasta revolution they started?
+Before the Arabs brought over their own type of pasta, it is believed that the Ancient Romans and Greeks ate pasta called ‘lagana’, which is a version slightly similar to our well known pasta called Lasagne.
+Lending to this theory, during this time a tale arose in Greek Mythology that the god Vulcan pushed dough between a machine to get thin edible sheets of pasta.

 Pasta became the staple food in Naples

 During this time when pasta was beginning to spread from Naples to the rest of Italy, Thomas Jefferson, who was the Ambassador to France from the USA, ate his first ‘maccaronaro’.
 It was love at first mouthful!

-He was so captivated by the pasta that on his next trip back to America he made sure to take some back with him, and when he ran out he asked his friends in Naples to send more over!
+He was so captivated by the Italian pasta that on his next trip back to America he made sure to take some back with him, and when he ran out he asked his friends in Naples to send more over!
 This started the revolution of pasta throughout America.
 He was so enthralled with pasta that he even invented the pasta making machines in the US.

 Before the 19th Century, tomatoes in Italy were seen as Satanic because they were red.
 They were also believed to be poisonous.
 Even though the tomato was introduced to Italy in 1548, the Italians were happy to stick with their traditional vegetables.
 It wasn’t until new scientific evidence showed that tomatoes actually aided in digestion that Italians started eating tomatoes.
 Thus began the marriage between tomatoes and pasta!
 These days, tomatoes are a key ingredient in many Italian dishes.